vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 there for a long time.
 I got three of the four prescriptions.
 The prescriptions I received were as follows:

-* Hydrocodone / acetaminophen: 10 tablets with the instruction to "take 1 tablet by mouth every 6 hours as needed for pain"
+* Hydrocodone / acetaminophen 325 mg: 10 tablets with the instruction to
+  "take 1 tablet by mouth every 6 hours as needed for pain"

 * Ibuprofen 800 mg: 20 tablets with the instruction to "take 1 tablet